Empowering vision:DSA

 Auto Shifting Pixel

-It automatically aligns the mask image and images captured after the contrast agent is injected, compensating for any patient movements.
+It automatically aligns the mask image and images captured after the contrast agent is injected (contrast images), compensating for any patient movements.
+The user can define the ROI where the Auto Shifting Pixel is applied, improving alignment in the areas of interest.
+Manual intervention on specific frames is always possible to optimise the performance.

 DSA offers two operating modes: